openstack/nova/doc/source/vmwareapi_readme.rst

 3. What is the guest tool?

 * The guest tool is a small python script that should be run either as a service or added to system startup.
 This script configures networking on the guest.
+The guest tool is available at tools/esx/guest_tool.py

 4. What type of consoles are supported?